-- Demonstrate advanced knowledge in genetics, genomics and psychosocial counseling for use in evidence based practice.
+- Demonstrate advanced knowledge in genetics, genomics and psychosocial counseling for use in evidence-based practice.

-- Show respect and empathy to their patients, peers, learners, supervisors and other healthcare professionals.
+- Show respect and empathy to their patients, peers, learners, supervisors and other health care professionals.

-- Achieve positions of leadership within their practice setting, local communities and national organizations and will provide mentorship to developing genetic counselors.
+- Achieve positions of leadership within their practice setting, local communities and national organizations and provide mentorship to developing genetic counselors.

 Our curriculum achieves these goals by providing our students with an integrated student-centered curriculum that incorporates evolving technology in the learning environment.
-In recognition of the varied opportunities for genetic counselors in today’s medical climate, friends of our program include genetic counselors and other healthcare providers working in industry, practicing telehealth, serving in community and academic settings and making an impact on public policy.
+In recognition of the varied opportunities for genetic counselors in today’s medical climate, friends of our program include genetic counselors and other health care providers working in industry, practicing telehealth, serving in community and academic settings and making an impact on public policy.